ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 ## How can I integrate the Privacy Request flow into my existing support tools?

-Alongside generic API interopoerability, Fidesops provides a direct integration with the OneTrust's DSAR automation flow.
+Alongside generic API interoperability, Fidesops provides a direct integration with the OneTrust's DSAR automation flow.

-- Generic API interoperability: Third party services can be authorized by creating additional OAuth clients.
+* Generic API interoperability: Third party services can be authorized by creating additional OAuth clients.
 Tokens obtained from OAuth clients can be managed and revoked at any time.
-Pleae see [How-To: Authenticate with OAuth](oauth.md) for more information.
+See [How-To: Authenticate with OAuth](oauth.md) for more information.

-- OneTrust: Fidesops can be configured to act as (or as part of) the fulfilment layer in OneTrust's Data Subject Request automation flow.
+* OneTrust: Fidesops can be configured to act as (or as part of) the fulfillment layer in OneTrust's Data Subject Request automation flow.
 Please see [How-To: Configure OneTrust Integration](onetrust.md) for more information.